ethicalhackingplayground/mailsploit/README.md

 > python mailsploit.py

-**You will be prompt to type paste in a link, to do this just upload it to a free file hosting server, copy the link.**
+**You will be prompt to paste in a link, to do this just upload it to a free file hosting server, copy the link and paste it.**

-**Heres a free file hosting server.** https://nofile.io/
+https://nofile.io/

 You will be able to upload any files.